Savings & Investing

 A share with a modest yield but steady price growth can deliver a better total return than a high-yield share whose price is sliding.
 Judging a share on yield alone tells only half the story.

 Income, growth, and reinvesting Some investors favour dividends for steady income; others prefer companies that reinvest profits for growth.
 Neither is automatically better — it depends on goals.
-One powerful option is reinvesting dividends to buy more shares, which feeds the compounding effect over time.
+One powerful option is reinvesting dividends to buy more shares (many companies offer a dividend reinvestment plan, or DRP, that does this automatically), which feeds the compounding effect over time.
 As always, this is general information, not advice on any particular share.

 Frequently Asked Questions